-Visitors to a website may want to perform certain actions related to Entities (specific places or people or things) that are displayed to them on the Web.
+Visitors to a website may want to perform certain actions related to Entities (specific places or people or things) displayed to them on the Web.

 For example, at a page for a restaurant (an entity), a person viewing the site may want to create a reservation or get driving directions to the restaurant from their current location.
 Doing those things may require a person to take several steps, such as selecting the name of the restaurant and copying it, pasting that information into a search box, and submitting it as a search query, selecting the site from search results, determining if making a reservation is possible on the site, and then providing information necessary to make a reservation; getting driving directions may also require multiple steps.

 Using a touch screen device may potentially be even more difficult because the site would possibly then be limited to touch input.
 This patent is very much about using touch screens.